 For businesses that need access to physical products for shipping or paper copies of files, this might not be a viable solution.
 However, if your business is not dependant on meeting customers in person or is web based, this could be the perfect solution for you.

-If you’d like to discuss setting up your business to become home-worker friendly, get in touch today.
+If you’d like to discuss setting up your business to become home-worker friendly, get in touch today, we're a leading VoIP Provider.
 We’d be more than happy to discuss options with you to increase staff productivity during Coronavirus (COVID-19).